tech-learning-collective/tech-learning-collective.github.io/_posts/2020-08-03-return-the-magic-to-computers-radio-statler-hope-2020-interview-with-tech-learning-collective.md

 <p><a href="{% link static/media/tech-learning-collective.radio-statler-hope2020.mp3 %}">Download the audio</a>.</p>
 </audio>

-> TLC interviewee: That's so much for having us on.
+> TLC interviewee: Thanks so much for having us on.
 Which one of you is Beaches?
 Do you mind my asking that?
 >
 > Mel (interviewer 1): Beaches isn't here right now.
 Beaches has to work.
 >